Rubinsteinlab/Dravet-Lab/sleep_analysis_biomarkers/readme.md

 ##  🧠 Example Dataset

 A small example dataset is provided under /example_data/ for quick testing.
-It includes EEG, EMG, and label files from a 2-minute mouse recording (2000 Hz, 5 s epochs).
+It includes raw EEG & EMG files from a 24 hours mice recordings (2000 Hz, recored with Neuralynx Acquisition Software).